 What advice would you give to future entrants?

 Visual clarity and sharp storytelling.
 We are all inclined to see an ‘image’ first and it must instantly tell the story.
-In some way the text is supportive but doesn’t replace the intuitiveness of a strong, immediate appealing visual.
+In some way, the text is supportive but doesn’t replace the intuitiveness of a strong, immediate appealing visual.

 What do you think are the biggest challenges and opportunities in your career/industry now?

 Staying relevant and agile.
-Keep working on innovations despite contemporary challenges we are all facing.
-Allow design to be a positive link between people.
+Keep working on innovations despite the contemporary challenges we are all facing.
+Allow the design to be a positive link between people.
 As a designer: it’s important to stay critical and true to one’s self.
-Fight ‘sameness,’ easiness and also embrace diversities, more inclusivity in one’s works.
+Fight ‘sameness,’ easiness and also embrace diversities, and more inclusivity in one’s works.
 Promote Optimism through projects.